-- A. Criminal: Inmates violating this type of rule may have criminal charges filed against them and be subject to prosecution in the courts.
+A. Criminal: Inmates violating this type of rule may have criminal charges filed against them and be subject to prosecution in the courts.
 In addition, such inmate(s) may also be re-classified, which can result in removal from the Work/School Furlough program(s) and/or re-housing.
-If there is no prosecution, the violation may also be charged as a Major or Minor Rule violation. - B. Major Rule Violation: Inmates violating this type of rule may be charged with a Major Rule violation and face a hearing to determine their responsibility for the violation.
-If you commit a Major Rule violation, the penalties may be one or more of the following: - 1.
-Disciplinary isolation: Disciplinary isolation is confinement in cell or housing unit separate from the general jail population where the inmate is isolated from other inmates, on a punishment status, as a result of violating a Major Rule. - 2.
-Disciplinary diet - 3.
+If there is no prosecution, the violation may also be charged as a Major or Minor Rule violation.

+B. Major Rule Violation: Inmates violating this type of rule may be charged with a Major

+Rule violation and face a hearing to determine their responsibility for the violation.
+If you commit a Major Rule violation, the penalties may be one or more of the following:

+1. Disciplinary isolation: Disciplinary isolation is confinement in cell or housing unit separate from the general jail population where the inmate is isolated from other inmates, on a punishment status, as a result of violating a Major Rule.

+- 2. Disciplinary diet - 3.
 Loss of time credit for good behavior. - 4.
 Loss of time credit for work. - 5.
 Removal from the work/school furlough program. - 6.
 Loss of visiting with relatives and friends. - 7.
-Loss of commissary use up to two (2) weeks, except as necessary for: - A. Personal Hygiene Items - B. Stamps, envelopes and paper for "legal mail"
+Loss of commissary use up to two (2) weeks, except as necessary for: - A. Personal Hygiene Items - B. Stamps, envelopes and paper for "legal mail" - 8.
+Loss of telephone use, up to two (2) weeks, except to attorneys, bail bondsmen and the court. - 9.
+Re-housing. - 10.
+One or more of the penalties for Minor Rules violation.

-8. Loss of telephone use, up to two (2) weeks, except to attorneys, bail bondsmen and the court.
-9. Re-housing.
-10. One or more of the penalties for Minor Rules violation.
-C. the follo Minor Rule Violations: If you commit a Minor Rule violation, the penalty may be one or more of owing: 1. to the c Loss of telephone use, not more than one (1) week, except calls to attorneys, bail bondsmen, or ourts.
-2. Loss of commissary use, not more than one (1) week, except for: A. Personal hygiene items.
-B. Stamped envelopes and paper for "legal mail."
-3. Extra work duty, not more than four (4) hours.
-4. Re-classification for not more than 24 hours.
-5. Re-housing for not more than 24 hours. same Ro Offense: Inmates who have been disciplined for one Minor Rule violation and later violate the ule, may receive one or more of the penalties for a Major Rule violation.
-If they have been ned for two (2) Minor Rule violations, whether or not the same and commit a third, they may one or more of the penalties for a Major Rule violation.
+C. Minor Rule Violations: If you commit a Minor Rule violation, the penalty may be one or more of the following:

+1. Loss of telephone use, not more than one (1) week, except calls to attorneys, bail bondsmen, or to the courts.

+2. Loss of commissary use, not more than one (1) week, except for:

+- A. Personal hygiene items. - B. Stamped envelopes and paper for "legal mail." - 3.
+Extra work duty, not more than four (4) hours. - 4.
+Re-classification for not more than 24 hours. - 5.
+Re-housing for not more than 24 hours.

+Repeat Offense: Inmates who have been disciplined for one Minor Rule violation and later violate the same Rule, may receive one or more of the penalties for a Major Rule violation.
+If they have been disciplined for two (2) Minor Rule violations, whether or not the same and commit a third, they may receive one or more of the penalties for a Major Rule violation.

+Disciplinary Appeals

+Inmates wishing to appeal the decision of the hearing officer must do so in writing within five days of the decision.
+All appeals will be forwarded to the Jail Commander or the authorized designee for review.
+Only appeals based on the following will be considered:

+- The discipline process or procedures were not followed. - There was insufficient evidence to support the hearing Officer's decision. - The discipline imposed was not proportionate to the violation committed

+A final disposition shall be rendered as soon as possible if the inmates appeal is granted or discipline is reduced but no later than 10 days after the appeal.
+The decision of the review authority shall be final and the result of the appeal shall be provided to the inmate in writing.